-Plant is an already established drug due to the presence of active principal chemicals - calendulin, calenduloside A - H (saponins) used for the remedy of many diseases, as stated in the review papers by Mehta et al. (2012) and Verma et al. (2018).
+Plant is an already established drug due to the presence of active principal chemicals calendulin, calenduloside A - H (saponins) used for the remedy of many diseases, as stated in the review papers by Mehta et al. (2012) and Verma et al. (2018).
 Varlijen (1989) had reported that due to presence of calenduloside A it acts as anti-infectious diseases. it is used in fever in Portugal (Mabberley, 2018).
-It is also reported to relieve muscle spasms, to prevent haemorrhage and to help the healing of wounds, also used as astringent, detoxifying agent and named alkaloids and notably vincristrine and others have returding effect on progress of leukaemia discovered when tested for alleged effects in diabetes and in Hadgkin's Disease (Mabberley, 2018).
-The medicinal uses are now various as recorded by Santhosha and Kar(2017), Prajapati et al., (2003) and Anon., (2004).
-The juice of the leaves is taken to reduce
+It is also reported to relieve muscle spasms, to prevent haemorrhage and to help the healing of wounds, also used as astringent, detoxifying agent and mild oestrogenic (Prajapati et al. (2003).
+The plant is used in the treatment of ulcers, both internal and external, and open sores and an ointment made of flowers is considered to be useful for skin complexions (Singh et al., 1983).